-Several sampling and analytical campaigns have been completed at the Ann Mason Project.
-Samples from Entrée's previous drilling programs have been prepared and analyzed at Skyline Assayers and Laboratories, in Battle Mountain and Sparks, Nevada and Tucson Arizona; at Acme Analytical Laboratories, in Elko and Reno, Nevada and Vancouver, British Columbia; or at ALS Chemex, in Sparks, Nevada and Vancouver, British Columbia.
-At the completion of the assaying, approximately 5% of the pulps were sent to Acme Analytical Laboratories in Vancouver, British Columbia, an independent laboratory, for secondary lab check assays.
+Samples from Entrée's previous drilling programs have been prepared and analyzed at Skyline Assayers and Laboratories, in Battle Mountain and Sparks, Nevada and Tucson Arizona; at Bureau Veritas Minerals Laboratories, in Elko and Reno, Nevada and Vancouver, British Columbia; or at ALS Minerals (formerly ALS Chemex), in Sparks, Nevada and Vancouver, British Columbia.
+At the completion of the assaying, approximately 5% of the pulps were sent to either Bureau Veritas Minerals Laboratories in Vancouver, British Columbia, or ALS Minerals, both independent laboratories, for secondary lab check assays.
 Entrée's review of the check assay results did not reveal any significant bias between the primary and secondary labs for both copper and molybdenum at Ann Mason.

-Samples from the most recent in-fill drilling program have been prepared at Acme Analytical Laboratories, in Elko and Reno, Nevada and then analyzed at Acme's main laboratory in Vancouver, British Columbia.
-At the completion of the current sampling program, approximately 5% of the pulps were sent to ALS Chemex in Vancouver, an independent laboratory, for secondary lab check assays.
-At the time of this Annual Report, results had been returned for 20 of the holes drilled and Entree's review of the check assay results did not reveal any significant bias between the primary and secondary labs for both copper and molybdenum.
+Samples from the most recent infill drilling program have been prepared at Bureau Veritas Minerals Laboratories, in Elko and Reno, Nevada and then analyzed at their main laboratory in Vancouver, British Columbia.
+At the completion of the current sampling program, approximately 5% of the pulps were sent to ALS Minerals in Vancouver, an independent laboratory, for secondary lab check assays.
+A review of the check assay results indicate that good between-lab bias was achieved for copper, molybdenum and gold, and reasonable between-lab bias was achieved for silver.